tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/others/oauth2.md

 OAuth isn’t an authentication protocol, even though it can be used to build one.

-- A **Grant Type (or Authorization Grant or Flow)** defines the specific method or workflow a client application uses to obtain an Access Token from an authorization server.
-If successful it ultimately results in the client getting a token.
-  * `Authorization code` là một trong những authorization grant type.
-The entire OAuth process is the authorization grant: the client sending the user to the authorization endpoint, then receiving the code, then finally trading the code for the token.

 **Refresh token** is used to get new access tokens without asking for authorization again.

 - Các loại token trong OAuth